-David Schwartz is the artful and inventive award-winning composer, who has contributed to numerous beloved television shows and films including The Good Place, Arrested Development, Trading Places, Lady Dynamite, Rules of Engagement, The Inbetweeners, Deadwood, and Gonzo: The Life and Work of Dr. Hunter S. Thompson.
+David Schwartz is the artful and inventive BMI award-winning composer who has contributed to numerous beloved television shows and films including The Good Place, Arrested Development, Trading Places, Lady Dynamite, Rules of Engagement, The Inbetweeners, Deadwood, and Gonzo: The Life and Work of Dr. Hunter S. Thompson.
 A clever songwriter and a true master of his craft, David’s eccentric musical brand permeates the stories he illustrates with whimsy, tact, and frequent elements of surprise.
 In our brief exchange, David speaks on his fateful entrance into film music through the popular 90’s show, Northern Exposure and what he hopes is waiting for him in the afterlife.

 You attended School of Visual Arts in New York and Berklee College of Music in Boston.
 During your formative years, what experiences helped you cultivate such a broad, eclectic musical knowledge?